AlexZhou876/music-editor/README.md

 - import and correctly interpret midi files (fractional note values) export correct midi files

 ## Bugs
-note: bug with play mode not ending is due to incomplete transition from beats to ticks.
-Measure.getNumTicks()

 - notes in a measure do not change position when their measure changes position due to removal of other measures (fixed) (note: solution not most efficient, because all measures are counted while they don't all need to be.
 But this is low concern)